 “I’d like to see immersive technology radically transform the way enterprises do training so we can accumulate training data from users over time and develop more intelligent applications and informed policies,” said Marshall.

-While the defense market is currently most eager to adopt immersive VR technology, Heob believes it will one day benefit any job in which people need to be prepared for emergencies or hazardous environments.
+Heob believes immersive VR technology will one day benefit any job in which people need to be prepared for emergencies or hazardous environments.

 Ultimately, Marshall said, it’s all about how the training applications can address real-world training deficiencies with the data they collect.
 Analyzing reaction times and stress levels while tracking biometric and neurofeedback data can create targeted training to capitalize on the trainee’s strengths while improving areas of weakness.

 “You’re going to have a better equipped, smarter workforce, and a safer one,” said Marshall.
 “And you’re going to have reduced costs for training.”